Emanuele-Chiummo/ToDo-Travel-2.0-master/README.md

 ## Running Tests

-To run tests, run the following command
+To install all the requirements

 ```bash
   pip install -r requirements.txt
 ```
+To run tests, run the following command

 ```bash
   python flask-app.py